 Timing is everything

 Watering your garden in the early morning or late evening is the optimum time for keeping your plants and flowers fresh.
-When you are watering in the middle of the day, the sun can often evaporate the water, making your task more difficult.
+When you hydrate your garden in the middle of the day the sun can often evaporate water making your task more difficult.
 Plants transpire faster (release water vapour, and absorb and release CO2) during the day, and slower during early morning or late evening.
-So watering your plants at the beginning or end of the day will help them absorb moisture.

 A beautiful thatched or listed home usually has a wonderful garden, completing the property’s unique charm.
 Looking after your borders and lawns means they can be enjoyed in the present and conserved for the future.